ashtonomy/RadLex_Analysis/README.md

 ### [View Interactive Diagram](https://ashtonomy.github.io/RadLex_Analysis/radlex_interactive.html)

 [^1]: N.B.
-I chose to ignore order and proximity of word co-occurrences, resulting in an undirected graph.
+I chose to ignore order and proximity of word co-occurrences as well as co-occurrences of the same word, resulting in an undirected, acyclic graph.
 This may be interesting to revisit in the future.